pingcap/docs-cn/system-variables.md

 - Range: `[100, 16384]`
 - This variable is used to set the maximum number of schema versions (the table IDs modified for corresponding versions) allowed to be cached.
 The value range is 100 ~ 16384.

+### tidb_mem_oom_action <span class="version-mark">New in v6.1.0</span>

+- Scope: GLOBAL
+- Persists to cluster: Yes
+- Default value: `CANCEL`
+- Possible values: `CANCEL`, `LOG`
+- Specifies what operation TiDB performs when a single SQL statement exceeds the memory quota specified by `tidb_mem_quota_query` and cannot be spilled over to disk.
+See [TiDB Memory Control](/configure-memory-usage.md) for details.
+- The default value is `CANCEL`, but in TiDB v4.0.2 and earlier versions, the default value is `LOG`.
+- This setting was previously a `tidb.toml` option (`oom-action`), but changed to a system variable starting from TiDB v6.1.0.

 ### tidb_mem_quota_apply_cache <span class="version-mark">New in v5.0</span>

 - Scope: SESSION | GLOBAL